-One point that I do want to stress, which I think has often been a misperception, is just because a target hasn't gone out kind of in the first tranche, or it's, you know, the next tranche, doesn't mean that ultimately that person or that entity won't be sanctioned.
-And I think that's something that we've tried to underscore, is that sometimes there's, you know, legal sufficiency reasons for why we don't move out with the target.
+One point that I do want to stress, which I think has often been a misperception, is just because a target hasn't gone out kind of in the first tranche, or it's the next tranche, doesn't mean that ultimately that person or that entity won't be sanctioned.
+And I think that's something that we've tried to underscore, is that sometimes there's legal sufficiency reasons for why we don't move out with the target.
 We simply don't have enough information at the time.
-Other times, there might be, you know, engagement or other considerations.
-Or, you know, we kind of look to the kinds of strategies that Adam was articulating earlier in kind of trying to decide what the right fit is.
+Other times, there might be engagement or other considerations.
+Or we kind of look to the kinds of strategies that Adam was articulating earlier in kind of trying to decide what the right fit is.

 So it's an ongoing conversation.
-The challenge for the targeters, and I think the frustration of those outside of kind of the group of those within the U.S. government that works on these issues, is that we can't tell people - even our legislative branch - we can't tell people kind of who we're considering for sanctions.
-We can't reveal kind of who we're working on because of a number of reasons, but largely due to impact, largely due to kind of considerations for what we're hoping to accomplish by putting them on the list of specially designated nationals.
+The challenge for the targeters, and I think the frustration of those outside of kind of the group of those within the U.S. Government that works on these issues, is that we can't tell people-even our legislative branch-we can't tell people who we're considering for sanctions.
+We can't reveal who we're working on because of a number of reasons, but largely due to impact, largely due to considerations for what we're hoping to accomplish by putting them on the list of specially designated nationals.
 So it's a one-way street in terms of the information.
 Congress provides us with the targets.
 They certainly ask about them when we brief them later on.
 But it's an ongoing kind of conversation that we're always happy to take targets from or OFAC is always happy to take targets from whomever might have someone to suggest.

-MASSARO: Thank you.
+Mr. Massaro.
+Thank you.

-So we're running dangerously low on time here.
+We're running dangerously low on time here.
 We're going to move on to Mark, after which we will have time for additional questions.
-And I hope we're able to, you know, get a few more in, but I do want to be cognizant of our panelists' time.
+And I hope we're able to get a few more in, but I do want to be cognizant of our panelists' time.

-So, Mark, if you'd like to - we're looking at potential targets now under the GMA, and in specific, Iran.
+So, Mark, if you'd like to-we're looking at potential targets now under the Global Magnitsky Act, and in specific, Iran.

-DUBOWITZ: OK, great.
+Mr. Dubowitz.
+Okay, great.
 Well, first of all, thank you very much for having me.
 And certainly as Brad brought Josh, I brought my colleague Saeed Ghasseminejad.

 Saeed, if you could just stand up, raise your hand.
-He does phenomenal work investigating corruption in Iran, the IRGC control of the Iranian economy, and human rights, and has done really terrific work.
+He does phenomenal work investigating corruption in Iran, the Islamic Revolutionary Guard Corps (IRGC) control of the Iranian economy, and human rights, and has done really terrific work.